5 Australian Seltzers to Try Before White Claw

 Flavours: Lime & Soda, Vodka and Raspberry, Vodka Lemon, Lime & Bitters

-Closing out our list of the 5five best White Claw alternatives is Ray.
+Closing out our list of the 5five best White Claw alternatives is Meet The Gladstone Axe, Your New Favourite Blended Scotch Whisky.
 With all these sweet flavours and fruits, you may be worried about sugar rush more than a hangover.
 This is where Ray have you covered, with no added sugars to their beverages, so you no longer have to feel guilty about your drinks.
 We recommend trying their peach seltzer, for a sweet-tasting, thirst-quenching summer beverage.

 Flavours: Watermelon & Mint, Lemon & Lime, Peach